jhach/bump-paper/content/posts/2023/Frequently Asked Questions about the Match Quality Index (MQI)/index.md

 draft: false
 hidemeta: false
 comments: false
-description: "A FAQ page that explains what the Match Quality Index (MQI) is and how it works, and how it can help you decide which matches to watch and which ones to skip from WWE, AEW, TNA/Impact, ROH, and other pro wrestling events."
+description: "Dive deep into the Match Quality Index (MQI) and discover how it can enhance your pro wrestling viewing experience by helping you decide which WWE, AEW, TNA Wrestling, NJPW, AJPW, GCW and ROH matches are must-watch and which ones to skip."
 #canonicalURL: "https://bumpxfeed.com/posts/2023/frequently-asked-questions-about-the-match-quality-index-mqi"
 disableHLJS: true # to disable highlightjs
 disableShare: false